- The real magic of ketosis seems to occur in a lower energy state.

 And do you really need more of it?

-Some people think that we need to be “in ketosis” to burn fat.
+Some people think we must be “in ketosis” to burn fat.
 Hence, many people think that more ketosis is better, especially if you have body fat you want to burn.
 While this belief helps sell keto-related products, it’s technically not correct.

 Ketosis is simply an alternative metabolic pathway that our body uses when there is not enough oxaloacetate in our diet (from carbs or protein) to burn fat via the Krebs cycle.
 When this occurs, the fat that can’t be oxidised in the Krebs cycle is oxidised via ketosis.